According to HubSpot data, blogs are among the top three forms of media used in content strategies today.

 Optimizing your content for search is essential to driving traffic to your blog.
-According to Search Engine Journal, sites listed on the first SERP in Google get 91.5% of the traffic share for a keyword or phrase, with 28.5% going to the first result alone.
+According to a study by Sistrix, sites listed on the first SERP in Google get 88% of the organic clicks for a keyword or phrase, with 28.5% going to the first result alone.

 To get on that first page, you ideally want a platform with built-in tools to help you optimize your content.
 CMS Hub, for example, offers SEO recommendations as you write.

-If a platform doesn't have this type of advanced functionality, then check if you can install an SEO plugin or third-party tool.
+If a platform doesn't have this type of advanced functionality, then check if you can install a third-party SEO tool.
 Otherwise, you'll have to get up to speed on SEO best practices and make sure to implement them on your blog.

 Now that you know some features to consider in your selection process, let's take a look at some of the best blogging platforms on the market.

 Best Blogging Platforms

 - Wix for Fast Setup

 We'll divide this list into paid and free blogging platforms, so you can find one that meets your needs and budget.
 Let's get started below.